About the children on AdoptUSKids

 Children from the majority of states and territories are featured on our website.
 Like all children in foster care, the children registered on AdoptUSKids have been placed into foster care because they have been abused or neglected.

-- 42 percent are white; 35 percent are black; 14 percent are Hispanic or Latino; 6 percent are more than one race.
+- 44 percent are white; 31 percent are Black; 16 percent are Hispanic or Latino; 2 percent are American Indian/Alaskan Native.

 Using our photolisting to search for children